 Cookies are small files of information which are stored on your computer.
 Web sites you visit ask your computer to store this information and retrieve the information from your computer so that they can keep track of things.
 Most browsers accept cookies automatically, but usually you can alter the settings of your browser to prevent automatic acceptance.
 If you choose not to receive cookies, you may still use the Site but you may find that the Site may not function properly or is slower than when you allow a cookie to be installed on your machine.

 How we look after your information

 We make sure that all the information we hold on you is as safe as possible.
-In addition, we have strict security procedures covering the storage and disclosure of your information in order to prevent unauthorised access and to comply with the UK Data Protection Act 1998.
+In addition, we have strict security procedures covering the storage and disclosure of your information in order to prevent unauthorised access and to comply with the UK Data Protection Act 1998 and GDPR.
 This means that sometimes we may ask you for proof of identity before disclosing any personal information to you.

 What do we do with your information?